Coherent-Partners/spark-service-promotion/README.md

 ## Usage

-As of now, to trigger the pipeline manually, click on the `Actions` tab in your GitHub repository and select the `ImpEx` workflow.
+As of now, you can only trigger the pipeline manually.
+To do so, click on the `Actions` tab in your GitHub repository and select the `ImpEx` workflow.

 1. **Exporting Spark Services**:
    - Manually trigger the export workflow by clicking on the `Run workflow` button in the Actions tab.
-   - Once triggered, the workflow will perform the export operation in the UAT environment.
+   - Once triggered, the workflow will perform the export operation in the SIT environment.

 2. **Importing Spark Services**:
-   - After the export job is successful, the import workflow will automatically run in the SIT environment.
+   - After the export job is successful, the import workflow will automatically run in the UAT environment.
    - This workflow will first download the exported entities and then perform the import operation.

 ## Contributing